-

 Course description:

 The course will introduce students to key thinkers and ideas in the history of western philosophy.
 Since ancient philosophy is so central to this history, the first half of the course is devoted to some of its most important achievements in the work of the Pre-Socratics, Plato, and Aristotle.
-Attention is then turned to aspects of medieval philosophy, and the great rationalist and empiricist traditions (represented by Descartes, Spinoza, and Leibniz, and Locke and Hume, respectively).
-Lectures will also be offered on Kant, Nietzsche, and the analytic and phenomenological traditions
+Attention is then turned to aspects of medieval philosophy, and the great rationalist and empiricist traditions (represented by Descartes, Leibniz, Locke and Hume, respectively) finishing with Nietzsche.

 Prerequisites: None